 - ½ large yellow onion

-- 2 Tablespoons oyster sauce
+- 2 Tablespoons fish sauce

-- 3 Tablespoons fried shallots
+- 2 Tablespoons fried shallots (optional)

 - Cut the onion into thin slices and set aside.